vb44/SiMpLE/README.md

 10. [References](#references).

 ## Method
-The method has five configuration parameters.
+The method has six configuration parameters.
-1. ***rNew*** is the new point cloud spatial subsampling radius.
+1. ***voxelSizeScan*** is the new point cloud spatial subsampling size (note the parameter has changed since the original paper).
-2. ***rMap*** is the spatial subsampling radius for the local map.
+2. ***voxelSizeMap*** is the spatial subsampling size for the local map (note the parameter has changed since the original paper).
 3. ***&sigma;*** is the standard deviation of the Gaussian reward function - see the paper for more details.
 4. ***&varepsilon;*** is the convergence tolerance of the optimisation solver.
-5. ***rMin*** is optional and for computational benefit only.
+5. ***minSensorRange*** is optional and for computational benefit only.
 The default value is zero where it has no effect.
 Increasing this value eliminates the rings commonly formed around the sensor to reduce the size of the point cloud without losing geometric information.

-There are also hardware settings:
-* ***rMax*** is the maximum radius of the point cloud.
-This is hardware-dependent and not a configuration parameter.
+6. ***maxSensorRange*** is the maximum radius of the new point cloud and the size of the local map.

 ## Using Docker
 For easy reproducibility, a docker image has been provided.
 To use it, clone this repository and inside the repository directory run the following command to build the docker image:
 ```